 Yes.
 Program-related investments (PRIs) are low-cost loans and equity investments provided at below-market rates to support charitable activity.
 PRI requests will be considered on a case-by-case basis.
 Please note that the Foundation provides its PRIs on an organizational basis only; requests for investments in individual real estate projects or business enterprises are not eligible for funding.

 Where should I send my LOI/grant proposal?
 Applicants should address all materials to:

 The Angell Foundation

 What are the guidelines for submitting an LOI?
-Details for submitting letters of inquiry can be found on the website or in the the Angell Foundation brochure.
+Details for submitting letters of inquiry can be found on the website.
 Please note that we do not typically accept uninvited requests for funding; therefore, we cannot guarantee a response to unsolicited requests.